niakhais/esp32-electronics-portfolio/README.md

 - **Verify wiring with a scanner or multimeter before trusting a diagram** — an I2C scanner sketch is faster than any amount of visual inspection.
 - **Test the riskiest assumption cheaply before building the mechanism around it.**
 - **Check the constraints of the deployment environment, not just the code** — an ESP32 in access-point mode has no internet route, so any CDN-hosted library fails silently.
+- **A sensor timeout is not the same thing as "no object detected"** — treating a missed reading as a confirmed negative can silently break trigger logic, even when the sensor itself is working fine.